Getting Started

 EveryoneSendVersions 6.0.x and belowWorkgroup mode

-Any endpoint that sends a message to a target endpoint requires the Send permission to be granted for the sending user account on the target queue.
-For example, if an endpoint A is running as userA and is sending a message to endpoint B, then userA requires the Send permission to be granted on endpoint B's queue.
+Any endpoint that sends a message to a target endpoint requires Send permission to be granted to the sending user account on the target queue.
+For example, if an endpoint A is running as userA and sends a message to endpoint B, then userA requires the Send permission to be granted on endpoint B's queue.
 When using messaging patterns like request-response or publish-subscribe, the queues for both endpoints will require Send permissions to be granted to each user account.

 When an endpoint creates a queue on a machine, permissions depend on whether the server is joined to a domain or a workgroup due to Windows behavior.